 Mary and Michelle love keeping their spaces organized.
 It was Mary’s desire of keeping her paper crafting supplies organized that resulted in Stamp-n-Storage.
 She understood the importance of keeping supplies visible and easy to access.
 Michelle has learned from Mary, and continues to put her own personal touch on organizing her space.
-Here are a few of their favorite organization tips that allow them to spend more time crafting and less time cleaning!
+Here are a few of their favorite organization and craft storage tips that allow them to spend more time crafting and less time cleaning!

 Mary’s 5 Favorite Craft Room Organization Tips